About me and my approach

 I hold a Master's degree in social work from Eastern Washington University and earned my Bachelor's degree in social work from the University of Montana.
 I have worked in the field of social work since 1998 serving clients of diverse backgrounds in a variety of settings including:

 foster care and adoption

 I work with clients to create change through a collaborative process.
-I am creative, flexible and solution focused.
+I am creative, flexible and trauma informed.

 I enjoy working with people struggling with identity issues, life transitions, trauma, teens and young adults.
 I am an advocate for neurodiversity and GLTQIA+ Ally.